tawneydaylily/Fovea-localization-by-blood-vessel-vector/readme.md

   FindOD is a program to obtain the final segmentation result of the video disc after coarse segmentation with u-net through the probabilistic bubble model.vessel aid is a program to obtain the final blood vessel results through the probabilistic bubble model after the blood vessels are roughly segmented with u-net.

+  vesselvector uses the BVV model for final foveal positioning.